Kizz4/practice/beginner_projects/single_page_CV/README.md

 # Single-Page CV
 This project is part of the [Frontend Projects Roadmap](https://roadmap.sh/frontend/projects) for beginners.
+And the [link](https://roadmap.sh/projects/single-page-cv) of the project himself

 The goal of this project is to teach you how to create a structured, single-page CV using only HTML.
 You will focus on laying out your education, skills, and career history in a clean, semantic manner.
 Styling will be addressed in a later project.